 Our Board of Directors reviews and approves all research funding applications.
 Approved research projects will be monitored by the Policy, Research and Internal Review Department.

-The following four projects were funded in 2019:
+The following five projects were funded in 2019:

 - Institute for Work and Health – Musculoskeletal Injury (MSI) prevention: a practical implementation guide for Newfoundland and Labrador (NL).
 Research funding will support the development of a free, easy-to-use resource to help workplaces in Newfoundland and Labrador prevent MSIs and resulting disabilities.
 The full scientific study is also included.

 - Eastern Health – Reducing Injury through Safe-Handling and Improving Early and Safe Return to Work.
 Research funding is supporting a multi-faceted evaluation of the main causes of lost-time injury by assessing the Early and Safe Return to Work Program (ESRTW), the Safe-Resident Handling Program, and the Safe-Materials Handling Program, termed the Safer Together Initiative.
 This initiative is assessing a number of indicators including employee injuries, duration of lost-time, safety climate, and staff awareness and satisfaction.

 - University of Manitoba – Understanding Work-Related Injuries, Risk Factors, and Short-term Outcomes among Middle-Aged and Older Workers Using National Data for Provincial Comparisons.
 Research funding will provide useful information at both the provincial and national level, on the nature of work-related injuries among middle-aged and older workers, to support healthy/active aging and workplace injury prevention.

 - A collaboration between the Waypoint Centre for Mental Health Care in Penetanguishene, ON; Memorial University of Newfoundland; and the Brockville Mental Health Centre – Assessing Operational Stress Injuries and Symptoms for Mental Health Care Providers in Ontario and Newfoundland and Labrador.
 Prior research identified a link between rates of violence exposure and operational stress injury symptoms.
 Research funding is supporting this collaboration to extend a similar study to Newfoundland and Labrador: PTSD Among Mental Health Care Providers in Newfoundland and Labrador and Key Findings and Recommendations.